 Yes, you can continue to feed any stray or community cats that you regularly provide for.
 However, wash your hands thoroughly before and after doing this, don’t stroke them, and don’t let them into your house.
 Although there is no evidence that pets can spread the disease, we’d advise taking sensible precautions until more is known.

 My neighbour has been advised to self-isolate for 12 weeks.
 Can I walk their dog for them?

-Yes, if you are healthy and haven’t been advised to isolate, then it’s important to provide support for those that are under isolation, whether due to having symptoms in their household, or because they are highly vulnerable.
+Yes, if you are healthy and haven’t been advised to isolate, then it’s important to provide support for those who are being shielded because they are highly vulnerable.